fatihkc/spring-boot-jpa-movie-collection/README.md

 **Spring Security:** Spring Security is fundamental for login-register system.
 I can manage which roles can access which pages.
 Using Spring Security is very simple and this is the main security library for Spring.

 **Thymeleaf:** Thymeleaf was not my first decision but Thymeleaf have a lot of tutorials in the internet.
 I tried VueJS but Thymeleaf have better integration with Spring library.

+**JUnit:** It is coming with "spring-boot-starter-test".
+I prefer built-in solution while I am learning new technologies.